Check out more articles from the OAK series.

 xout = pipeline.createXLinkOut() xout.setStreamName("left") mono.out.link(xout.input)

-Although we were showing that the previous instructions were readying the device, it was not really processing anything.
+Although we showed that the previous instructions were readying the device, it was not processing anything.
 All the commands were running inside the host computer.
 You can think of it as a pre-processing step.
-With the following snippet of code, we transfer the pipeline from the host computer to the camera.
+We transfer the pipeline from the host computer to the camera with the following code snippet.

 Now, we can acquire the output frame from the X-LinkOut node.
 Note that the output of the X-LinkOut node is not a single frame.
 In fact, it creates a queue that can store several frames.
 Which may be useful for certain applications requiring multiple frames.
 Video encoding is such an example.
 But in our case, we do not need multiple frames.
 So, let’s keep it as the default, single frame for now.
 As you can see, the queue is obtained using the getOutputQueue method, where we specify the stream.